)

 You should purchase travel coverage as soon as you book your trip when pregnant due to the increased risk of a covered complication.
 If you don’t buy coverage right away, make sure to purchase it at least 15 days prior to your trip to avoid added costs.

-Remember, travel insurance excludes pre-existing conditions, so it’s a good idea to purchase a policy immediately because any complications that arise before you purchase a policy wouldn’t be covered.[4]
+Remember, travel insurance excludes pre-existing conditions.
+It’s a good idea to purchase a policy immediately because travel insurance won’t cover any complications that arise before you purchase a policy.[5]

-You should shop around for a policy carefully and read the fine print to understand what types of medical treatment and pregnancy-related complications would be covered.
+You should shop around for a policy carefully and read the fine print to understand what types of medical treatment and pregnancy-related complications your policy would cover.
 If you want to be able to cancel your trip due to routine issues associated with pregnancy or due to a potential future pregnancy, you should consider purchasing “cancel for any reason” (CFAR) coverage.

 How much travel insurance costs for pregnant travelers

-Travel insurance typically costs 4% to 10% of your total prepaid non-refundable trip cost.
-If insurers view your pregnancy as adding risk, you can expect to pay more for coverage.
+Travel insurance typically costs 4%–10% of your total prepaid non-refundable trip cost.
+If insurers view your pregnancy as adding risk, you’ll pay more for coverage.
 Pregnant travelers may also pay more for travel insurance when buying add-ons, such as CFAR coverage.

 If you’ll be flying while pregnant, it’s important to know that some airlines restrict travel for people who are expecting.
 If you can’t fly due to airline policy, travel insurance generally won’t cover the costs of your canceled trip.

-Here are some airlines’ rules for when pregnant people are allowed to travel.
+Here are some airlines’ rules for when they allow pregnant people to travel.

 ---|---|---|